Here's how I found what I love to do and how you can do the same

 For the longest time, I had a strong desire to find what I love to do since I felt spending time doing what you love, was the key to leading a fulfilling life.

-I searched all over the internet, going through as much content I could find on the topic, hoping it would provide me with some clarity.
+I searched all over the internet, going through as much content I could find on the topic, hoping to gain some clarity.

 Well, here’s how I eventually came to find answers.